Fueled/garage-sdk/README.md

 # Garage SDK

-Garage is a Swift Framework that helps product managers and the QA team to **track bugs** and **send them to Jira**.
+[Garage](https://garage.fueled.com) is a Swift Framework for iOS that allows you to log defects and collect feedback from inside your app directly to Jira in seconds.
+Explore more at [https://garage.fueled.com](https://garage.fueled.com) where you can register with Garage and connect to your own [Jira](https://www.atlassian.com/software/jira) account.

 ## Features

-- [x] Connect your Jira account
+- [x] Post screenshots and capture video sequences of your defects
-- [x] Post Screenshot / Video bugs to Jira
+- [x] Draw directly to your screen to highlight areas of concern
-- [x] Draw, add title and description to your bugs for your developers
+- [x] Annotate with a title and description before submitting to Jira
-- [x] Metadata information such as device, iOS version, type of network, etc. systematically attached
+- [x] Relevent information such as device model, iOS version, and network type are automatically attached

 ## Instructions